-(a) undertake operational research, on its own or in association or partnership 5 with a tertiary education institution;
+- (a) undertake operational research, on its own or in association or partnership with a tertiary education institution; - co-operate with persons and institutions undertaking basic research in the Republic and in other countries by the exchange of scientific knowledge and the provision of access to the resources and specimens available to the 15 Service: - participate in joint research operations with departments of State, universities, technikons, colleges, museums, scientific institutions and other persons; - co-operate with educational authorities and scientific or technical societies or industrial institutions representing employers and employees, respectively, 20 for the promotion of the instruction and training of pathologists, technologists, technicians, scientists, researchers, technical experts and other supporting personnel in universities, technikons, and colleges; - enter into contracts within or outside the Republic, with any person. government, or institution. and execute any contract, deed or any other 25 document in the Republic or any foreign country; - purchase or acquire any movable or immovable property; - (g) manage, insure, lease, sell, mortgage, dispose of, develop, maintain, improve. or in any other way deal with any of its property or assets; - apply for, purchase or by any other means acquire, protect, extend, renew, deal 30 (h) with or alienate any patents, patent rights, licences, trade marks, concessions or other rights; - borrow money within or outside the Republic in terms of the provisions of the Public Finance Management Act, 1999; - invest money in accordance with the framework prescribed in section 7 of the 35 Public Finance Management Act, 1999; - open and operate banking accounts in terms of section 7 of the Public Finance Management Act, 1999; - make, draw, issue, execute, accept, endorse or discount promissory notes, bills of exchange and any other kind of negotiable or transferable instruments; 40 - enter into indemnities, guarantees and surety ships and secure payment thereunder in any way; - (n) enter into agreements to facilitate or secure the payment of commitments and to this end indemnify any person or cede, exchange or cancel agreements; - (o) undertake and execute any trust;

-- (b) co-operate with persons and institutions undertaking basic research in the Republic and in other countries by the exchange of scientific knowledge and the provision of access to the resources and specimens available to the Service; - (c) participate in joint research operations with departments of State, universities, technikons, colleges, museums, scientific institutions and other persons; - (d) co-operate with educational authorities and scientific or technical societies or industrial institutions representing employers and employees, respectively, for the promotion of the instruction and training of pathologists, technologists, 15 technicians, scientists, researchers, technical experts and other supporting personnel in universities, technikons, and colleges; - (e) enter into contracts within or outside the Republic, with any person, government, or institution, and execute any contract, deed or any other document in the Republic or any foreign country; - (f) purchase or acquire any movable or immovable property; - (g) manage, insure, lease, sell, mortgage, dispose of, develop, maintain, improve, or in any other way deal with any of its property or assets; - (h) apply for, purchase or by any other means acquire, protect, extend, renew, deal with or alienate any patents, patent rights, licences, trade marks, concessions 25 or other rights; - (i) borrow money within or outside the Republic in terms of the provisions of the Public Finance Management Act, 1999; - (j) invest money in accordance with the framework prescribed in section 7 of the Public Finance Management Act, 1999; 30 - (k) open and operate banking accounts in terms of section 7 of the Public Finance Management Act, 1999; - (l) make, draw, issue, execute, accept, endorse or discount promissory notes, bills of exchange and any other kind of negotiable or transferable instruments; - (m) enter into indemnities, guarantees and suretyships and secure payment 35 thereunder in any way; - (n) enter into agreements to facilitate or secure the payment of commitments and to this end indemnify any person or cede, exchange or cancel agreements; - (o) undertake and execute any trust; - (p) form and have an interest in any company or companies for- (i) the purpose of acquiring the business or all or any assets or liabilities, or both, of any company; or - (ii) any other purpose which directly or indirectly benefits the Service; - (q) take part in the management, supervision and control of the business or operations of any company or business;45 - (r) enter into partnerships; - (s) make donations to further the interests of the Service; - (t) act as principal, agent, contractor or trustee; - (u) charge for the rendering of laboratory services and other services; - (v) remunerate any person or persons, for services rendered in the operation and 50 development of the Service's business; - (w) appoint officers and employees at such remuneration and on such conditions as it may deem fit; - (x) pay gratuities and pensions to its officers and employees; - (y) establish and manage pension schemes in consultation with the Minister of 55 Finance, medical aid schemes and other incentive schemes for its officers and employees and appoint trustees and other officials for such schemes;
+- (p) form and have an interest in any company or companies for- - (i) the purpose of acquiring the business or all or any assets or liabilities, or both, of any company; or - (ii) any other purpose which directly or indirectly benefits the Service; - (q) take part in the management, supervision and control of the business or 50 operations of any company or business; - (r) enter into partnerships; - (s) make donations to further the interests of the Service; - (t) act as principal, agent, contractor or trustee; - (u) charge for the rendering of laboratory services and other services;

-- (z) produce and sell by-products; and - (zA) generally, enter into any contract or perform any act, whether within the Republic or outside, as will in the opinion of the Board contribute towards the attainment of the Service's objectives.
+- (v) remunerate any person or persons, for services rendered in the operation and development of' the Service's business: - (w) appoint officers and employees at such remuneration and on such conditions subject to the relevant labour legislation; - (x) pay gratuities and pensions to its officers and employees; - (y) establish and manage pension schemes in consultation with the Minister of Finance, medical aid schemes and other incentive schemes for its officers and employees, and appoint trustees and other officials for such schemes; - (z) produce and sell by-products; and - (zA) general] y, enter into any contract or perform any act, whether within the 10 Republic or outside, as will in the opinion of the Board contribute towards the attainment of the Service's objectives. - (3) The Service must exercise its functions, powers and duties in the interest of the Service and in accordance with the national health policy.

-Control of Service
+Control of Service 15